PaneladaDe87/Theraposa/README.md

 Rugged, optimized and high level

 # Fun Facts
-Theraposa is inspired on a tarantula
+Theraposa is inspired on a tarantula(Theraposa Blondi)

 # How to use?
 **Theraposa** is complex, but with a bit knowledge, you are unlimited, see here a list of words: